Last Updated: 2020-10-28

 method is called before render

 whenever any updating property is changed, because LitElement batches property changes and makes rendering asynchronous.
-You then call super.update
+Changes to reactive properties (like this.rating

 Finally, render

-is a LitElement lifecycle method which requires us to return a template:
+is a LitElement lifecycle method which requires us to return a Lit template:

 index.js